gaultier/blog/perhaps_rust_needs_defer.md

 That's the power of Undefined Behavior and `unsafe{}`.
 Again: audit all of your `unsafe` blocks, and be very suspicious of any third-party code that uses `unsafe`.
 I think Rust developers on average do not realize the harm that it is very easy to inflict to your program by using `unsafe` even if it looks fine.

 Anyways, I guess we have to refactor our whole C API to do it the Rust Way(tm)!

+## Third attempt to free the memory properly

 So, in our codebase at work, we have defined this type: